Relintai/pandemonium_engine/README.md

 - No LLMs for comments on the bug tracker, including translation.
 - No generative AI models for other assets.
 (For example icons.)
 - English is the main language of the issue tracker, but I can also speak Hungarian.
-  You can write in your own language, but if you can, include an english translation aswell.
+  You can write in your own language, but if you can, include an english translation as well.
   - For translation you can use traditional tools.
 (Yes, these use neural networks, but these are not LLMs.
 They also only use fraction of the power and compute.)
     - For example here's a FOSS one, thay you can even run locally.
 (Should work on raspberry pi tier hardware): [libretranslate](https://libretranslate.com/).